yungyuc/nsdhw_23au/project/Sheng08/README.md

 ## Prospective Users

-_++OrientMesh Toolkit++_ targets game developers, computer science students, researchers, and professionals working with 3D models, especially in areas requiring accurate bounding boxes like game development, simulation, and augmented reality.
+Triangular meshes, particularly when it comes to intricate surface detailing, can be both complex and computationally intensive.
+Operations on these meshes often demand significant resources.
+Having a precise oriented bounding box aids in simplifying many computational geometry problems related to surface meshes, like collision detection, mesh simplification, and many more.
+However, generating an optimal OBB for surface meshes is a non-trivial task.
+OrientMesh aims to offer a reliable, optimized, and easily-integrable solution for this challenge.

 ## System Architecture

-_++OrientMesh Toolkit++_ utilizes C++ for its core computational tasks, ensuring performance optimization.
+_**OrientMesh Toolkit**_ utilizes C++ for its core computational tasks, ensuring performance optimization.
 Moreover, Python is employed for its bindings, making it seamlessly usable for a wider audience and also aiding in GUI development and design.

 **Components**:

 - **Triangular Mesh Data Structures (C++)**: This component serves as the foundation, hosting the mesh structures essential for subsequent operations.
 - **Algorithm for Optimal OBB Extraction (C++)**: A dedicated component that undertakes the crucial task of extracting the Oriented Bounding Boxes from the meshes.
 - **API (C++ and Python)**: Interface that facilitates seamless communication between different modules and allows extensibility for future needs.
 - **Python Bindings Using `pybind11`**: This bridges the gap between C++ computations and Python's versatility, opening up the toolkit for a wider user base.
 - **Interactive GUI (Python `PyQt`)**: A visual platform enabling users to visualize the mesh and extracted OBB interactively.

 **System Flow Description**:

 In the OrientMesh workflow, everything begins with the user providing 3D object data in the form of a `.obj` file, which encapsulates information about vertices, edges, and faces.
 Initially, this data is ingested and stored by the `MeshDataHandler` class into specialized C++ data structures.
 Throughout this process, we leverage both the `glm` library (OpenGL Mathematics[^3]) for efficient handling of 3D data, and the `Eigen` library[^4] for advanced linear algebra operations, ensuring both robustness and efficiency.

 After that, the parsed data from the `MeshDataHandler` class is passed onto the `OBBExtractor` class.
 Here, utilizing methodologies such as Principal Component Analysis (PCA)[^5] with SIMD optimizations, the OBB is computed from the provided mesh data more efficiently.
 The `OBBExtractor` assesses the eigen vectors of the object's distribution to determine a 3D box that minimally encapsulates the object.

 Upon completion of the OBB extraction, all data is amalgamated through the `OOBInterface` class.
 Harnessing the power of pybind11 and PyQt, marrying the efficiency of C++ with the flexibility of Python, this interface acts as a bridge between C++ and Python, facilitating users to conveniently access and utilize OBB data and its associated operations.

 <p align="center">
     <img src="./doc/pic/system_flow.png" alt="" width="400"/>